fluent/fluentd-docs-gitbook/plugins/filter/parser.md

-# parser Filter Plugin
+# `parser` Filter Plugin

 The `parser` filter plugin "parses" string field in event records and mutates its event record with parsed result.

+It is included in the Fluentd's core.

 ## Example Configurations

-`filter_parser` is included in Fluentd's core.
-No installation required.

 ```
 <filter foo.bar>